 Students interested in declaring an engineering physics major within the College of Engineering should contact an engineering physics faculty advisor.

-Meeting with a faculty advisor
+Meeting with a faculty mentor

-Students should prepare for a meeting with a faculty advisor by knowing their current schedule and their plans for the future.
+Students should prepare for a meeting with a faculty mentor by knowing their current schedule and their plans for the future.
 Students should bring an advising form, and should visit faculty mentors during their office hours.